alex-53-8/dependency-injectuion-and-unit-testing/README.md

 - assign a dependency to a class field;
 - check if a dependency's method is actually called.

-Current implementation does not suppose direct assignment of dependencies to class fields, so we would DI to assign instance of a dependency to a private class field.
-It is possible to do with only `mockito` extension or `mockito + Spring testing` extension.
+Current implementation does not suppose direct assignment of dependencies to class fields, so we would use DI to assign instance of a dependency to a private class field.
+It is possible to do it with only `mockito` extension or `mockito + Spring testing` extension.
 Each way has pros and cons, but as result a dependency will be assigned to a desired field, and we are able to write a unit test to verify our implementation.